When & Where Questions

 The job of the parents and sideline supporters is to encourage and build up our players.
 It is the role of the IFC coaches to coach and correct players and the role of the referees to make the calls according to the rules.
 Thanks for letting the coaches and referees make this the best possible playing experience!
 Fans who regularly and disrespectfully step out of bounds may be asked to leave.

 Yes.
 Find us on Facebook by searching for ‘Illiana Futbol Club‘.
 Parents of players are encouraged to like and recommend this group.
 Got a great photo for the page?
-Email it to us.
+Share it with us!

 Will my child’s picture be posted on social media or the website?